Technologicat/python-3-scicomp-intro/README.md

 *Update 03/2019*: Some of the ideas presented in the advanced exercises have been [packaged into a library](https://github.com/Technologicat/unpythonic) and developed further.
 Some constructs have been renamed for clarity.
 The library also includes many macros implemented in [MacroPy](https://github.com/azazel75/macropy), allowing changes to the semantics of the language.
 Taken to its extreme, this approach leads to [dialects](https://github.com/Technologicat/pydialect).

+Some code examples have been added after the 2018 implementation finished; see the ``examples/`` folder.

 *Final status for the 2018 implementation of the course*:

 [Lecture slides](lecture_slides/) are available.
 The same folder contains also some exercises, with solutions.